daycoolboy/Fra502-Robot-Hand-Control/README.md

 ### STM32 Side (micro-ROS)
 Required Applications STM32CubeIDE whitch you can download in this site https://www.st.com/en/development-tools/stm32cubeide.html

-download the zip in brance STM and extract it from this GG Drive
+download the zip and extract it from this GG Drive

 https://drive.google.com/drive/u/0/folders/181EQ6m2CKQOseNnfFQCNj4SMrgE_yrq9